Review of basic surveying techniques and instruments.

 - Develop proficiency in taking survey measurements

-- Perform intermediate survey calculations
+- Perform intermediate level survey calculations

 - Use and compare different survey applications and understand their accuracies